DanielTockan/Rainforest-Store/README.md

 ### Front-end:

 The interface and flow of the app was designed to mimic the functionality of a site like Amazon.
-We decided to include:
+It included:
 - A home page, displaying the catalogue of products
 - An individual product page
 - My Account page